-Artquest has a team of eight advisors, meeting three times a year, to talk about our programmes with us and help extend our reach in the art world and beyond.
+Artquest has a team of nine advisors, meeting three times a year, to talk about our programmes with us and help extend our reach in the art world and beyond.

 Our current advisors are:

-Stephen is currently Director of Student Enterprise & Employability (SEE) at University of the Arts London, Europe’s largest specialist institution for art, design and communications.
+Stephen is Director of External Relations at Central Saint Martins, part of University of the Arts London.
+He was Director of Careers and Employability at University of the Arts London, Europe’s largest specialist institution for art, design and communications, until 2015, and the founding Programme Manager of Artquest.
 Stephen originally studied fine art at The Glasgow School of Art, and has exhibited work nationally and internationally and has curated projects in numerous galleries and public spaces in the UK and beyond.
 From 1995 to 1997 he was Visual Arts and Crafts Officer for London Arts Board (now Arts Council England London office) and from 1997 to 2001 was Commissions Manager for Public Art Commissions Agency and (subsequently) Modus Operandi Art Consultants, commissioning major public art projects internationally.
 Stephen joined University of the Arts London in 2001 to develop and launch Artquest.
 From 2005-2009 Stephen was also a Specialist Advisor (Visual Arts) to the Scottish Arts Council and is currently a Trustee of London Print Studio.
 Stephen is also a Harkness Fellow (the UK’s reciprocal Rhodes Scholarship) and a Fellow of the Royal Society of Arts (RSA).

 Helen was awarded a Cultural Leadership fellowship in the crafts in 2009 in order to develop ideas about how the crafts are communicated.
 In 2006 she was co-chair for the Association for Contemporary Jewellery’s conference Carry the Can and is actively involved in developing dialogue within the crafts having developed numerous talks and events for makers over the past six years.
 She curated the inaugural Craft Rally, held in London in 2010, and the national touring exhibition Taking Time: Craft and the Slow Revolution (2009-2011).
 Her work is held in both national and international collections.

 Mark Dunhill completed a BA (Hons) in Fine Art at Bristol Polytechnic and graduated with an MA in Sculpture from the Royal College of Art, London in 1977.
-Working with Tamiko O'Brien as Dunhill and O'Brien, he has been working collaboratively since 1998 in exhibitions in galleries and project spaces in the UK, Ireland, Holland, Italy, Germany and Japan and have participated in residencies including the British School at Rome and the European Ceramic Work Centre 's-Hertogenbosch, Holland.
-Dunhill and O'Brien also edit and direct the collabarts research portal that investigates the nature of, and issues related to, collaborative art practice through essays, links, interviews and a timeline.
-He is currently Dean of Arts at Central St Martins (University of the Arts London).
+Working with Tamiko O’Brien as Dunhill and O’Brien, he has been working collaboratively since 1998 in exhibitions in galleries and project spaces in the UK, Ireland, Holland, Italy, Germany and Japan and have participated in residencies including the British School at Rome and the European Ceramic Work Centre’s-Hertogenbosch, Holland.
+Dunhill and O’Brien also edit and direct the collabarts research portal that investigates the nature of, and issues related to, collaborative art practice through essays, links, interviews and a timeline.
+He is Dean of Programmes at Central St Martins, UAL.

 Greg’s career has been focused in London: from the Riverside Studios in west London he moved to the Hayward as senior curator through the 1990’s.
 He gained the position of Director of Arts for London Arts and Director of Visual Arts and Literature for the Arts Council England’s London office (1999–2004).
 In 2005 he founded Plus Equals with the University of the Arts London, developing artistic initiatives across different disciplines and industries.
 Greg has been Curatorial Director at Lisson Gallery since 2008.